 E. 88th Avenue Environmental Assessment

-A self-guided event that will remain open until June XX.
+This is a self-guided event for you to learn more about the E. 88th Avenue Environmental Assessment and provide your thoughts during the comment period that will continue until June 1, 2021.
 To participate click through the slides to learn more about the project.
 Provide comments using the comment form in the top right corner at any time during the event.
 The Environmental Assessment for the project is available online here.
+Hard copies of the Environmental Assessment are available at the Municipal Services Center (8602 Rosemary St, Commerce City, CO 80022) and Anythink Library (7185 Monaco St, Commerce City, CO 80022).

 How to Navigate